eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

-- Does not appeal to spatial intuition: objects are not in "one place", they are floating in the aether.
+- Does not appeal to spatial intuition: pages are not in "one place", they are floating in the aether.
 - The graph can become a tangled mess.
 - Folders are inevitably reinvented "one level up": you have pages that act as